 - Prepare a mixture of one part honey, one part soy sauce

 - In a frying pan, heat a good dollop of coconut oil.
-Test that it’s hot enough by adding a pupa – it should sizzle
+At this best site here, I read about a healthy dish, and this test that it’s hot enough by adding a pupa – it should sizzle

 - Add some pupae and fry, stirring frequently.
 Don’t overcrowd the pan